code-azeemahmad/Data-Structures-and-Algorithms/Object Oriented Programming/OOP.md

     Special Constructor (default) used to copy properties of one object into another. that creates a new object as a copy of an existing object.

+###  Shallow Copy vs Deep Copy
+- A shallow copy of an object copies all of the member values from one object to another.
+- Creates problem while dynamic memory allocation (heap)

+- A deep copy, on the other hand, not only copies the member values but also makes copies of any dynamically allocated memory that the members point to.